-Nikon D750 versus Nikon D7500
+Nikon D750 vs D7500

-The Nikon D750 and the Nikon D7500 are two enthusiast cameras that were officially introduced, respectively, in September 2014 and April 2017.
+The Nikon D750 and the Nikon D7500 are two enthusiast cameras that were revealed to the public, respectively, in September 2014 and April 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (D750) and an APS-C (D7500) sensor.
-The D750 has a resolution of 24.2 megapixel, whereas the D7500 provides 20.7 MP.
+The D750 has a resolution of 24.2 megapixels, whereas the D7500 provides 20.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is notably smaller (11 percent) than the Nikon D750.
 Moreover, the D7500 is slightly lighter (4 percent) than the D750.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

-The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
+The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
-Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Nikon D750 features a full frame sensor and the Nikon D7500 an APS-C sensor.
 The sensor area in the D7500 is 57 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.